Table of Contents

 What is bruxism?

-Teeth grinding, also called bruxism, is the conscious or unconscious grinding of teeth.
-It happens, most often, in children, and it may be something you’ve heard from your child at night.
+Teeth grinding, also called bruxism, is the conscious or unconscious grinding or clenching of teeth.
+It happens most often in children.
 About 20% to 30% of children grind their teeth, usually while asleep.
+You may have heard your child doing it at night.
 Sometimes, children will grind their teeth during the day when they feel anxious.
-The good news is, most children will eventually stop grinding their teeth, particularly around the time they lose their baby teeth.
+The good news is that most children will eventually stop grinding their teeth.
+This often happens around the time they lose their baby teeth.

 What are the symptoms of bruxism?

-Physical symptoms are usually related to the teeth and jaw, and are not serious.
-Teeth might look worn and chipped.
+Physical symptoms are usually related to the teeth and jaw.

 What causes bruxism?

-Your child may be more likely to grind his or her teeth if he or she has been diagnosed with a hyperactivity disorder or has other health issues, such as cerebral palsy.
+Doctors don’t always know what causes teeth grinding.
+Bruxism in children is more common in those diagnosed with a hyperactivity disorder or health issues, such as cerebral palsy.
 Certain medicines can also cause it.
-Finally, for some children, teeth grinding occurs because their teeth are not aligned properly.
+For some children, teeth grinding occurs because their teeth are not aligned properly.

 How is bruxism diagnosed?

 A physical exam can usually tell your doctor or dentist if you or your child have been grinding your teeth.
 Your doctor will notice the appearance of worn teeth and enamel.
 Medical professionals often consider teeth grinding as a diagnosis when a patient complains of any facial or oral pain, including soreness while chewing.
 An exam can also rule out other causes of your symptoms, such as ear infections.

 In many children, bruxism is their natural reaction to growth and development.
 These cases can’t be prevented.
 But stress-related teeth grinding in children and adults can be avoided.
 Setting a calming bedtime routine is the first step you can take to avoid teeth grinding.
 Help your child relax at night: